 When people look back at The Walking Dead, they usually think of the big villains.
 They think of Negan, the Governor, and Alpha and her Whisperers.
 You know, the kinds of threats that shook entire communities and dominated multiple seasons.
 But the show didn’t start there.

 In season 1, the horror was smaller, quieter, and honestly harder to sit through at times.
-It wasn’t just about walkers.
+It was more than just about the walkers.
 It was about what people brought with them into the apocalypse and what they kept doing when nobody was around to stop them.
 That’s where Ed Peletier (Adam Minarovich) comes in.

 Ed Peletier was a Walking Dead villain hiding in plain sight

 In season 1, the Atlanta survivor camp is still trying to figure out what survival actually looks like.
-People are grieving, rationing food, and clinging to routines that no longer mean much.
 Among them is Carol, along with her daughter Sophia and her husband, Ed.

 At first, Ed just seems like another stressed survivor.
 But it doesn’t take long for the truth to surface.
 Viewers learn that he’s controlling, emotionally and physically abusive, and deeply dismissive of Carol.
-He speaks to her like she’s beneath him, and not an equal partner trying to survive the end of the world.
+He speaks to her like she’s beneath him and not an equal partner.

-And what’s most unsettling is how familiar it feels.
-There’s nothing exaggerated about it.
-There's no apocalypse-required transformation.
+And what’s really unsettling is when you learn that his bad behavior wasn't caused by the apocalypse.
 Ed's just the same person he likely was before everything fell apart.
-In other words, the world didn’t make him this way.
+In other words, the world didn’t make him turn into a bad person.
 It just stopped hiding it.

 One of the early moments that stands out involves Shane Walsh (Jon Bernthal) stepping in after Ed becomes physically aggressive toward Carol.
-Shane responds with immediate violence, publicly beating Ed in front of the camp.
-It’s messy, uncomfortable, and very early Walking Dead, aka back when the group was still figuring out what kind of rules they were willing to live by in a world without laws.
+Shane responds with violence, publicly beating Ed in front of the camp.
+It’s messy, uncomfortable, and very early Walking Dead, aka back when the group was still trying to figure out what kind of rules they were willing to live by in a new world without laws.

-Ed’s eventual exit from the zombie series is sudden and unceremonious.
+Then comes Ed’s eventual death in the zombie series.
+It's sudden and unceremonious.
 During a walker attack on the camp in the fourth episode of the first season, chaos breaks out and he’s killed when a walker gets into his tent.
 There’s no big moment attached to it.
 Ed doesn't even really get any final words.
 He meets his demise swiftly, with no one around to help.

 But his story doesn’t really end there.
 Before he can reanimate as a walker, Carol is the one who ultimately puts him down with a pickaxe.
 It’s a quiet, almost understated moment, but it lands harder than a lot of louder moments in the show.
 Why?
 It's because it represents a shift that the series doesn’t spell out.
 It's that Carol is no longer under Ed's control in any sense of the word.